Year over year, the overall value of goods exported from Norway accelerated by 68.5% compared to $160.5 billion in 2021.

-Norway has highly positive net exports in the international trade of mineral fuels-related products.
+Norway has highly positive net exports in the international trade of petroleum gases, crude oil and refined petroleum oils.
 In turn, these cashflows indicate Norway’s strong competitive advantages under the mineral fuels including oil category.

 Below are exports from Norway that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Norway’s goods trail Norwegian importer spending on foreign products.

 - Vehicles: -US$11.7 billion (Up by 1.3% since 2021)